dirt19/dirt19.github.io/_posts/2023-09-08-whether-to-work-remotely.md

 # Corporations provide space for their employees
 From desks to conference rooms, lunchrooms, fitness centers, or even Google's famous "on-campus dentist", the company provides space for the employees to focus on their work and interact with those who are working similar goals.
 However, the open floor plans and desks in rows seem to need a review every time new management takes over a company.
 None of the employees like open floor plans.
 They do not feel comfortable, they feel exposed.

-Lockheed Martin / NASA observed how engineers and scientists interacted in labratory spaces.
+Lockheed Martin / NASA observed how engineers and scientists interacted in laboratory spaces.
 That is where they came up with the term "design studios" where there is a central table surrounded by personal compute stations.

 At home though, it is healthy and important to have a dedicated work space.
 Mixing the use of that space can breed too much familiarity, for example, playing games on your work PC or something.